Living and Learning After the Thunderstorm & A Great New Content Aware Fill Trick « Arthur Morris/BIRDS AS ART

 11 comments to Living and Learning After the Thunderstorm & A Great New Content Aware Fill Trick

-• avatar Bill Mc - Singapore
+• Bill Mc - Singapore

 Tim did a couple of B&H Event Space overviews of CS-6 and Lightroom 4.
 Both were excellent.
 The links are below.
 Thanks for making us all aware of him Artie!